open-telemetry/oteps/text/0000-named-tracers.md

 In the simplest case, an OpenTelemetry implementation can return a single instance for a requested tracer regardless of the name specified.
 This could be the case for implementations that do not want/need to enable or disable a tracer.

-Alternatively, an implementation can provide different tracers per specified tracer name, thus being able to associate this tracer with the component being traced.
+Alternatively, an implementation can provide different tracer instances per specified tracer name, thus being able to associate this tracer with the component being traced.
 This allows for the possibility to enable / disable a tracer based on a custom configuration.
-* Automatically set the `component` ("the component being traced") on every span being produced.

 ## Trade-offs and mitigations

 ## Prior art and alternatives

-Alternatively, instead of having a `TracerFactory`, existing (global) tracers could return additional indirection objects (called e.g. `TraceComponent`), which would be able to produce spans for specifically named traced components.
+Alternatively, instead of having a `TracerFactory`, existing (global) tracers could return and additional indirection objects (called e.g. `TraceComponent`), which would be able to produce spans for specifically named traced components.

 ```java
   TraceComponent traceComponent = OpenTelemetry.Tracing.getTracer().componentBuilder("io.opentelemetry.contrib.mongodb");
   Span span = traceComponent.spanBuilder("someMethod").startSpan();
 ```

-Overall, this would not change a lot since the levels of indirection until producing an actual span are the same.
+Overall, this would not change a lot compared to the `TracerFactory` since the levels of indirection until producing an actual span are the same.

 ## Open questions

 ## Future possibilities

 By adapting this proposal, current implementations that do not honor the specified tracer name and provide a single global tracer, would not require much change.
 However they could change that behavior in future versions and provide more specific tracer implementations then.
-On the other side, if the mechanism of *Named Tracer*s is not a part of the initial specification, such scenarios will be prevented and hard to retrofit in future version, should they be deemed necessary then.
+On the other side, if the mechanism of *Named Tracers* is not a part of the initial specification, such scenarios will be prevented and hard to retrofit in future version, should they be deemed necessary then.

+## Examples (for Tracer names)

+Since tracer names describe the libraries which use the tracers, those names should be defined in a way that makes them as unique as possible.

+Proposed naming is in analogy to Java package names, e.g: "io.opentelemetry.contrib.mongodb".